This post may contain affiliate links. Please read my disclosure policy.

 - 1 (15 ounce) can pure 100% pumpkin

 - Pour 2 cups of whole milk into a medium heavy bottom saucepan.
-Whisk in the brown sugar and heat over medium until an instant-read thermometer reads between 180 and 190 degrees.
-Continue to heat and cook at this temperature for 5 minutes, stirring constantly.
+Whisk in the brown sugar and heat over medium until an instant-read thermometer reads between 180°F and 190°F. Continue to heat and cook at this temperature for 5 minutes, stirring constantly.

 - Add the canned pumpkin, cinnamon, ginger, nutmeg and allspice to the hot milk/egg mixture.
 Carefully emulsify the mixture with a stick or hand blender or regular blender.